julesjazz/grapefruitlab/content/print/pity-fear.md

 I think it’s well established that I’m *irregular in my ways and a woman-lover.*

 **Mia:**
 Another lesbian poetess, in a long tradition going back to the poetess of Lesbos.
 Of course, all we know about her comes from fragments of papyrus — the songs she wrote, or someone else writing about her, but never first-hand.
-After her death, she becomes a stock character — the eternal slut — an expert at giving head.
-In other accounts she has a husband, but then his name is given as *Kerkylas of Andros* — *Penis All-Cock, from Man Island*!
+After her death, she becomes a stock character — the eternal slut.
+It's a great job if you can get it.
+Some say had a husband, but then his name is *Kerkylas of Andros* — *Penis All-Cock, from Man Island*!

 **Josie:**
 Dick Johnson.
 Classic.

 **Mia:**
-Or they say she was rejected by a ferryman — and throws herself from the cliffs!
+Others say she was rejected by a ferryman — and throws herself from the cliffs!
 A familiar death!
-More recently, to avoid scandal, she’s been re-cast as a school teacher — the women in her poems, not lovers but students.
+More recently, to avoid scandal, she’s been re-cast as a school teacher — the women in her songs, not lovers but students.

 **Josie:**
 Just gals being pals.

 **Mia:**
-But there’s no evidence for any of that!
+And of course, there’s no evidence for any of that!
 She seems to be… just another woman from the isle of Lesbos, writing about women *who she loved*.
 Songs of longing and desire.
 Sapphic.
 Lesbian… Sorry, where were we?

 **Josie:**
 Does Agraulos have to die again?
 One more time?